 SAMC supports the standard MRI methodology in the SMFP, which takes a tiered approach to determining need in order to ensure access to the service in areas with different levels of existing capacity.
-However, given the unique factors in the Pasquotank/Camden/Currituck/Perquimans service area, such as negative volume trends, low population growth, sufficient fixed and mobile MRI capacity, and the triggering of the need determination by a single procedure, SAMC believes that the citizens of North Carolina, particularly those in northeastern North Carolina, would best be served by removing the need determination from the 2018 SMFP.
+However, given the unique factors in the Pasquotank/Camden/ Currituck/Perquimans service area, such as low volume growth trends, low population growth, sufficient fixed and mobile MRI capacity, and the triggering of the need determination by a small number of procedures, SAMC believes that the citizens of North Carolina, particularly those in northeastern North Carolina, would best be served by removing the need determination from the 2019 SMFP.